Spring 2025 Class Schedule

 English 441 Studies in 18th-Century Literature: Novel Utopias: Critique and Normativity in 18th Century RealismCourse Description: The utopian tradition plays a significant role in the emergence of the novel in the eighteenth century.
 Novels often include embedded utopias within them, so much so that these might be considered a “chronotope” of the early novel.
 On the face of it, this is paradoxical.
 Utopias portray visions of idealized societies, while novels operate in the mode of a critical realism scrutinizing the present.
 In this class, we will try to understand the place of utopian thinking in eighteenth-century novels.
 Are utopianism and realism at odds in the early novel?
 Does the critical potential of realism need the normative guidance of utopian thought to be effective?
 Why do embedded utopias become more scarce in later novels, and how is realism able to get along without them?
 This class will read an array of early novels with embedded utopias.
 (Possibilities include: Cervantes, Don Quixote; Swift, Gulliver’s Travels (book 4); Mandeville, Fable of the Bees; Fielding, Joseph Andrews; Rousseau, Julie; Goethe, Wilhelm Meister; Jane Austen, Persuasion; Mary Shelley, Frankenstein.)
 We will also read a selection of early utopias such as More’s Utopia and Bacon’s New Atlantis.
 Alongside these texts, we will read contemporary critical writing about utopias (Bloch, Jameson), realism (Watt, Lukacs, Jameson) and the crisis of ends-oriented thinking in eighteenth century ethics and politics (Horkheimer, Charles Taylor, Alasdair MacIntyre, Thomas Pfau).
 Our aim will be to arrive at an account of the function of the “embedded utopia” chronotope in early novels. | ||||

-English 461 | Studies in Contemporary Literature: Translation Problems | Johnson | T 2-4:50 | |
+English 461 | Studies in Contemporary Literature: Translation Problems: Coloniality, Resistance, Solidarity | Johnson | T 2-4:50 | |

-English 461 Studies in Contemporary Literature: Translation ProblemsCourse Description: This course gives students grounding in contemporary topics in translation studies by focusing on some of the problems embedded in its history and practice: translation’s employment in the contexts of war, displacement, and empire; its role in national canon formation and transnational literary circulation amid the hegemonic force of Anglicization; and the importance of translation problems—mistranslation, pseudo-translation, “bad translation,” and untranslatability—to current discussions of translation's politics and ethics.
-Alongside a corpus that includes important translation theorists, we will work through case studies of translation problems and problematic translations of literary texts between Arabic and (largely) English.
-The course serves, then, as both a history of Arabic-English literary transmission (from the 19th to 21st centuries) and an introduction to the historical, linguistic, and political problems embedded in that transmission. | ||||
+English 461 Studies in Contemporary Literature: Translation Problems: Coloniality, Resistance, SolidarityCourse Description: This course aims to give students grounding in postcolonial and decolonial translation studies by focusing on some of the problems embedded in its history and practice: translation’s employment in the contexts of war, displacement, and empire; its role in national canon formation and transnational literary circulation amid the hegemonic force of Anglicization; and the importance of translation problems —mistranslation, pseudo-translation, “bad translation,” and untranslatability—to projects that we might organize under the sign of “solidarity.”
+We try to account for translation's politics and ethics, that is.
+We will do so by focusing on important examples of translation theory as well as by using case studies drawn from the history of Arabic-English and Arabic-French translation from the 19th to the 21st century (using work from Algerian, Iraqi, Syrian, and Palestinian authors) and by class visits—funding pending—from working translators.
+Readings will be provided in English.
+No knowledge of a foreign language is required, but students with reading knowledge of Arabic or French are particularly welcome.
+We will work collaboratively and creatively with all of our competencies to further the course goals. | ||||

 English 461 | Studies in Contemporary Literature: Digital Aesthetics | Hodge | Th 2-4:50 | |